Our Armed Services Practice Tests

 - The response options (true, false, cannot tell) assess the ability to comprehend the written information and then determine whether further statements logically follow from this information or not (true or false options) or whether there is insufficient information in the passage to determine whether a statement follows or not (cannot tell).

 Numerical reasoning test rationale

-- Firstly, is the same used by the MAPP tests at AOSB meaning their is item invariance between the numerical Officer Cognitive Screener tests and MAPP.
+- Firstly, is the same as the MAPP tests at AOSB.
+So, there is item invariance between the numerical Officer Cognitive Screener tests and MAPP.

-- Secondly, has been shown to be accessible to a wide range of ability levels and age ranges.
+- Secondly, is accessible to a wide range of ability levels and age ranges.

 - Questions require the application of basic mathematical concepts to answer them and ‘problem-solving’ rather than computational ability, so ensuring validity with the kinds of numerical tasks officers need to perform.

 In 2013/14 , Rob Williams Assessment designed the following Army tests.